-No food or beverages are permitted inside the classrooms, labs or instruction areas.
+No food or beverages are permitted inside the classrooms, labs or instruction areas (Exception: Culinary and Pastry labs).
 A designated area has been established for students to relax during breaks from academic activities.
 Vending machines have also been provided for the convenience of students.